-Net cash provided by investing activities for the three months ended January 31, 2024 was \$297.7 million and was related to the cash received in connection with the sale of Collins, partially offset by cash paid for capital expenditures.
-Net cash used in investing activities for the three months ended January 31, 2023 was \$3.0 million and was related to the cash paid for capital expenditures, partially offset by cash received in connection with the sales of certain assets and proceeds from the sale of an investment.
+Net cash provided by investing activities for the three six months ended January 31, 2024 April 30, 2024 was \$297.7 million \$301.9 million and was related to the cash received in connection with the sale of Collins, partially offset by cash paid for capital expenditures.
+Net cash used in investing activities for the three six months ended January 31, 2023 April 30, 2023 was \$3.0 million \$8.9 million and was primarily related to the cash paid for capital expenditures partially offset by cash received in connection with during the sales of certain assets and proceeds from the sale of an investment period.

-Net Cash (Used in) Provided by Financing Activities
+Net Cash (Used in) Provided by Used in Financing Activities

-Net cash used in financing activities for the three months ended January 31, 2024 was \$161.4 million, which primarily consisted of net payments made on the revolving credit facility of \$150.0 million, dividends paid of \$3.1 million, and payment of payroll taxes on vested share-based compensation awards of \$4.9 million.
-Net cash provided by financing activities for the three months ended January 31, 2023 was \$12.5 million, which primarily consisted of net proceeds from our ABL Facility of \$20.0 million, partially offset by dividends paid of \$3.1 million, and payment of payroll taxes on vested awards of \$4.4 million.
+Net cash used in financing activities for the three six months ended January 31, 2024 April 30, 2024 was \$161.4 million \$255.4 million, which primarily consisted of net payments made on the revolving credit facility share repurchases of \$150.0 million, \$126.1 million and dividends paid of \$3.1 million \$185.5 million, partially offset by net proceeds from our 2021 ABL Facility of \$70.0 million.
+Net cash used in financing activities for the six months ended April 30, 2023 was \$10.7 million, which primarily consisted of dividends paid of \$6.1 million, and payment of payroll taxes on vested share-based compensation awards of \$4.9 million.
+Net cash provided by financing activities for the three months ended January 31, 2023 was \$12.5 million, which primarily consisted of net proceeds from our ABL Facility of \$20.0 million, partially offset by dividends paid of \$3.1 million, and payment of payroll taxes on vested awards of \$4.4 million \$4.6 million.